 Buy anything you need now…

 - If you don’t have supplies to hand you will start your own ahem… ‘system’ on what you do have.
 I love these notepads.
-Oxford Campus Wirebound Notebooks, been using them for years.
+Oxford Campus Wirebound Notebooks, (paid link) been using them for years.
 Good quality paper, smooth writing and different bright colours to grab and go.